AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Version_Control/content.rst

 Plans and documentation
 -----------------------

-All the documentation artefacts and the framework to generate documents are also under Configuration Management Control, with distinct files for different sections or chapters of each document to permit fine grain automatic tracking.
+All the documentation artifacts and the framework to generate documents are also under Configuration Management Control, with distinct files for different sections or chapters of each document to permit fine grain automatic tracking.